meetmehta26/mongo-Demo/README.md

 # Parking Management Website
 Parking Management Websit is made in MERN stack technology which is Mongo, Express, React.js and Node.js.
-As name explains it helps in management of Car parking through which Booking Counter Agent or Parking Zone Assistant can manage or look into the vacant parking space and also can see how many cars are already parked in the parking space with the car registration number.
+As name explains it helps in management of Car parking through which Booking Counter Agent or Parking Zone Assistant can manage/look into the vacant parking space or occupied space with the car registration number.

 ## Requirements
 1) Nodejs v14.10.1